bloominstituteoftechnology/team-builder/README.md

 ### Description

-In this project you'll build an app that will keep track of memebers of a team.
+In this project you'll build an app that will keep track of members of a team.
 You'll be able to add members to this team as well as edit their details.

 ## Project Set Up